renpy/renpy/sphinx/source/config.rst

     The width of the screen.
 Usually set by :func:`gui.init`.

+.. var:: config.skip_sounds = False

+    If False, non-looping audio will not be played when Ren'Py is skipping.

 .. var:: config.speaking_attribute = None

     If not None, this should be a string giving the name of an image